 Established in 1966 by the gift of \$1000 from Mrs Woodhill and the colleagues and students of Dr AR Woodhill.
-Awarded annually on the recommendation of the Sciences Discipline Leader to the most proficient student in the second year unit of study Entomology, provided that the candidate's work is of sufficient merit.
+Awarded annually on the recommendation of the Crop and Food Systems research group leader to the most proficient student in the second year unit of study Entomology, provided that the candidate's work is of sufficient merit.
 The prize may be shared.